amanda-wee/sqlitemm/README.md

 ```
 If there is a database-related error, an exception of type `sqlitemm::Error` will be thrown.

+Additional usage examples can be found in the examples folder.

 Legal
 -----
 Copyright &copy; 2020 Amanda Wee